 Sewing Terms to Know

-Check this glossary for the definitions of some of the common sewing terms you will need.
+Check this glossary for the definitions of some of the common sewing terms you will need to know.

 Anchoring stitches- Machine stitches sewn with zero stitch length to keep from pulling out, or the end of seam when you stitch backwards for a few stitches to anchor the stitch.